IBM/triton-dejavu/README.md

 Additionally, it allows to use heuristics in combination with the autotuner.
 Please find more details in the [feature section below](#features).

+Besides improvements for autotuning, it also contains useful tools in working with triton, specifically a [cache for JIT-artifacts](#jitcache).

 Installation
 ----------------